Learn with OSOS

 Washington has a rich heritage, and all of our students should have an opportunity to learn about our state’s history and culture.

-At the Office of the Secretary of State (OSOS), we value and prioritize education and civic engagement, and are thrilled we can provide some of our own educational resources to students, parents, and teachers during this unprecedented period in our world’s history.
+At the Office of the Secretary of State (OSOS), we value and prioritize education and civic engagement, and are thrilled we can provide some of our own educational resources to students, parents, and teachers across the state.

-From lesson plans, student contest, research resources, and more, OSOS has a variety of materials to keep you engaged as you learn from home.
+From lesson plans and student contests to research resources and more, OSOS has a variety of materials for learners of all ages.

 Legacy Washington offers oral histories about extraordinary Washingtonians past and present, and provides engaging content for students with accompanying lesson plans and contests.